zaiisao/Documentation/en/Real-time-Messaging/upload_download_media_web.md

     const fileName = fileBlob.name
     ```

-   Convert an internet image to an blob:
+   Convert an internet image to a Blob:

    ```JavaScript
    //Convert an internet image to a Blob.
 The following sample code does not support Internet Explorer.